Who Are the Children of God ?

 familiar prayer memorized by most Christians begins with this declaration.

-We skim over it because it has lost any kind of meaning since we pray
+We give it little thought because it has lost any kind of meaning since

-is held by the Muslims of today.
+position is held by Islam today.
 It is emblazoned upon their mosque, the

 dome of the Rock in Jerusalem.

-Jesus was the "son of God" was first revealed to Peter by the
+identity of Jesus as the "son of God" was first revealed to

-revelation of the Holy Spirit.
-(Matthew 16:16) Thereafter the disciples
+Peter by the revelation of the Holy Spirit.
+(Matthew 16:16) Thereafter

-believed that Jesus was truly the Messiah and the Son of
+the disciples believed that Jesus was truly the Messiah and the

-the Living God.
-They would have carried and affirmed this belief for the
+Son of the Living God.
+They would have carried and affirmed this

-duration of their days with him.
-Nevertheless they were never quite sure
+belief for the duration of their days with him.
+Nevertheless they were

-of what it meant that he had a destiny to die in Jerusalem to fulfill
+never quite sure of what it meant that he had a destiny to die in Jerusalem

 30:4 An Old Testament Statement Testifying of G-d's Son